davidgm14059-tech/LINUX-samsung-galaxy-a40/README.md

 # Windows ARM for samsung galaxy a40
 i'm just porting renegade project to the samsung galaxy a40, here it is

+> [!IMPORTANT]
+> this repository is in construction and TOO MANY things on this repo are incompleted,
+> if you stay here, means that you will contribute, but if not, i will let you stay here, but please
+> note that the repository is in construction, thank you for reading

 # ⚠--- WARNING ---⚠
 try this if you know what you're doing, THIS IS ONLY FOR SAMSUNG GALAXY A40 WITH EXYNOS 7904, i'm not responsible for any damage